What’s New in 2026

 Wage and Hour Laws

-As of January 1, 2024, Missouri’s minimum wage is $12.30 an hour.
-The minimum wage is adjusted each year according to the Consumer Price Index.
+As of January 1, 2026, the minimum wage in Missouri is $15 per hour and is adjusted annually based on the Consumer Price Index.

 Missouri’s minimum wage applies to most employers.
-The exceptions are retail or service businesses that generate a gross annual income of less than $500,000.
-These employers can choose what they pay their employees.
+The exceptions are retail or service businesses with gross annual income of less than $500,000.

-However, the federal Fair Labor Standards Act (FLSA) may apply to these employers, requiring them to pay the federal minimum wage (currently $7.25 an hour).
+However, these employers are likely to be covered by the federal Fair Labor Standards Act (FLSA), which requires them to pay the federal minimum wage of $7.25 per hour.

-The minimum wage for tipped employees is $6.15 an hour.
-Employers can pay workers $6.15 an hour as long as their wages plus tips equals $12.30 an hour.
+The minimum wage for tipped employees must be at least 50% of the state minimum wage.
+From January 1, 2026, the tipped minimum is $7.50 per hour.
+Employers can pay workers $7.50 an hour as long as their wages plus tips equal $15 an hour.

-In Missouri, overtime is paid at 1.5 times an employee’s regular rate of pay for any hours over 40 in a workweek.
+Missouri overtime regulations generally follow federal FLSA requirements; overtime must be paid at 1.5 times the employee’s regular rate of pay for any hours over 40 in a workweek.

 - Computer professionals who earn at least $27.63 an hour.